rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ## Remarks
 ###<a name="_caseSensitivity">&dagger;</a>Case Sensitivity
 The operating systems of some devices have case sensitive file systems.
 Therefore it is good practice to always keep URL values in the Config.xml file case identical to the names of the actual files.
+###<a name="_pageZoom">*</a>Page Zoom Configuration
+Sometimes, while navigating from any page to any other page, the actual page zoom setting reflects after few milli seconds delay.
+This doesn't happens everytime.

+Setting page zoom property on page load event doesnot reflect the set value for the Application start page for the first time.
+Users are advised to set the page zoom property with a minimum of 1 second delay on page load.
 ###<a name="_batteryRefresh">*</a>Battery Polling on the Enterprise Tablet
 On the Enterprise Tablet the battery notification is asynchronous.
 For this reason, BatteryRefresh is not supported on the Enterprise Tablet.
 The effect of this is that a batteryEvent is fired only when the battery level changes.
 This has been done to save battery power compared to polling.
 ###<a name="_fnbehavior"></a>Interaction between FunctionKeysCapturable and EnableFunctionKey configuration settings